1st Bersaglieri Regiment: Cold War

 On 1 October 1968, the brigade headquarters were disbanded and the 1st Armored Bersaglieri Regiment came under direct command of the Armored Division "Centauro".
 On 10 December 1974 the XVIII Tank Battalion was reduced to a reserve unit and on 1 June 1975 it was disbanded.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 1 August 1975 the 1st Armored Bersaglieri Regiment returned to the Infantry Division "Granatieri di Sardegna".
 On 31 October 1976 the 1st Armored Bersaglieri Regiment was disbanded and the next day the regiment's I Bersaglieri Battalion in Civitavecchia became an autonomous unit and was renamed 1st Bersaglieri Battalion "La Marmora".
-The battalion was named for Alessandro Ferrero La Marmora, who in 1835, while serving as captain in the Royal Sardinian Army, gave the impetus to from the 1st Bersaglieri Company and is therefore considered as the founder of the Bersaglieri speciality.
+The battalion was named for Alessandro Ferrero La Marmora, who in 1835, while serving as captain in the Royal Sardinian Army, gave the impetus to form the 1st Bersaglieri Company and is therefore considered as the founder of the Bersaglieri speciality.
 On the same day the regiment's VI Tank Battalion became an autonomous unit and was renamed 6th Tank Battalion "M.O.
 Scapuzzi".
 The two battalions were assigned to the Mechanized Brigade "Granatieri di Sardegna", which was formed on the same day by contracting the Infantry Division "Granatieri di Sardegna".
 The Bersaglieri battalion consisted now of a command, a command and services company, three mechanized companies with M113 armored personnel carriers, and a heavy mortar company with M106 mortar carriers with 120mm Mod.
 63 mortars.
 The Bersaglieri battalion fielded now 896 men (45 officers, 100 non-commissioned officers, and 751 soldiers).

 On 12 November 1976 the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 1st Bersaglieri Regiment to the 1st Bersaglieri Battalion "La Marmora".